 Whether in storage or framed on the wall, humidity is a threat to the longevity of your linocuts, with both high humidity and low humidity leading to irreversible damage.

 For instance, high humidity creates a suitable environment for the growth of molds and fungi and attracts pests that will damage your prints.
-On the other hand, low humidity can dry outOpens in a new tab. your linocuts and cause the paper to shrink and warp.
+On the other hand, low humidity can dry out your linocuts and cause the paper to shrink and warp.

 To avert humidity-related deterioration in linocuts, you should regulate humidity between 40% and 60% in the rooms where your prints are stored or framed.